 Day 8: Travel to Girdwood

-For Day 8 and 9, the pace of travel slows significantly; there’s much less time spent traveling and more spent relaxing and/or looking around at the sights.
+For Days 8 and 9 of your 10 days in Alaska, the pace of travel slows significantly; there’s much less time spent traveling and more spent relaxing and/or looking around at the sights.

-After the second night in Denali, the goal is to reach Girdwood on Day 8, a 1.5-hour drive.
-En route, I recommend taking a small detour to enjoy lunch and walk around my favorite small Alaska town, Hope.
+After either spending a leisurely morning in Seward or out on the river fishing, I recommend taking a small detour to enjoy lunch and walk around my favorite small Alaska town, Hope.
 There isn’t a ton to do in Hope, but it gives you a good picture of what life is like outside the “cities” in Alaska.
 Enjoy lunch at the Sea View Cafe, walk along the river, and try your hand at gold panning.